Lalo-Rodriguez/abstracts_clustering/README.md

 - **Data Downloading and Extraction**: Automates data fetching and extraction from a specified source.
 - **Preprocessing**: Cleans and preprocesses the text data for clustering.
-- **Clustering**: Uses K-Means to cluster abstracts based on TF-IDF and dimensionality-reduction techniques.
+- **Clustering**: Uses DBScan to cluster abstracts based on TF-IDF and dimensionality-reduction techniques.
 - **Word Analysis**: Extracts the top words per cluster.
 - **PDF and Graph Generation**: Creates visual and textual reports for each clustering solution.